lkoolik/lkoolik.github.io/projects/research_graphics.md

 ## Research Graphics

 I am passionate about designing easy-to-understand graphics for my research talks.
 Below are a few examples of my graphics.
 Please feel free to use them with proper attribution.
+I also drew the logo for this website!

 ### Slide Template
 I take a lot of pride in my Powerpoint presentation format.
 I have saved a UC Berkeley-themed template deck on my [Google Drive](https://docs.google.com/presentation/d/1BjEPyJyxJjpy68SjDzuis9cBn-pb9psQ/edit?usp=sharing&ouid=102404854361369621684&rtpof=true&sd=true).
 Please provide proper credit if you use it.